Teams, tales and tips – a guide to the local game

 Institute, meanwhile, adopted senior football in 1999 and began to develop their ground at Drumahoe, a village a couple of miles south-east of Derry.
 With major funding from Sport Northern Ireland, a new main stand was built as ’Stute gained promotion three times to the top flight, to take on the top clubs from Belfast.
 The North West Senior Cup, the same trophy won by St Columb’s Court a century ago, also found its way to Drumahoe several times.

 Unfortunately, the aptly named Riverside Stadium suffered severe flooding in 2017 and the ground remains out of commission to this day.
-Playing most home games at the Brandywell, ’Stute achieved another promotion to the Irish Premiership that same season and should retain top-flight status come 2019-20.
-Any return to the Riverside still seems uncertain.
+Playing most home games at the Brandywell, ’Stute achieved another promotion to the Irish Premiership that same season and but lost top-flight status in 2020.
+Any return to the Riverside is now impossible, given the deconstruction order approved in June 2022.

 Derry has its own airport 11km (7 miles) north-east of town.
 Currently Loganair and Ryanair provide links with London Stansted, Liverpool, Manchester and Scotland.
 A City Cabs taxi (+44 28 7126 4466) costs £11 into town.

-Goldline Express bus No.234 runs every 2hrs to the Buscentre in town, journey time 30min.
+Goldline Express bus 234 runs every 2hrs to the Buscentre in town, journey time 30mins.
 Other bus journeys require a 10min walk to Longfield, Eglinton, where you can pick up the Nos.143 or 152, run by Ulsterbus.

 The waterfront Buscentre is in town by the Peace Bridge, the same side of the river as the stadium.
 The train station is across the Foyle.
 The hourly service from Belfast (£12.50) takes 2hrs.